JoshuaViceral/BlackJack/README.md

 # BlackJack
-a blackjack game for the purpose of learning the basics of JavaScript
+A blackjack game for the purpose of learning the basics of JavaScript